pietrobondioli/algorithms/README.md

             _items = newItems;
         }

-        for (int i = Count; i > index; i--)
+        // Shift the elements after the index to the right for (int i = Count; i > index; i--)
         {
             _items[i] = _items[i - 1];
         }

-        _items[index] = item;
+        // Insert the item at the specified index and increment the count _items[index] = item;
         Count++;
     }

-    public void RemoveAt(int index)
+    // Removes the item at the specified index public void RemoveAt(int index)
     {
-        if (index < 0 || index >= Count)
+        // Check if the index is out of range if (index < 0 || index >= Count)
         {
             throw new IndexOutOfRangeException();
         }

-        for (int i = index; i < Count - 1; i++)
+        // Shift the elements after the index to the left for (int i = index; i < Count - 1; i++)
         {
             _items[i] = _items[i + 1];
         }

+        // Decrement the count
         Count--;
     }

-    public void Remove(T item)
+    // Removes the first occurrence of the specified item public void Remove(T item)
     {
+        // Find the index of the item
         var index = IndexOf(item);

-        if (index != -1)
+        // If the item is found, remove it if (index != -1)
         {
             RemoveAt(index);
         }
     }

-    public int IndexOf(T item)
+    // Returns the index of the first occurrence of the specified item public int IndexOf(T item)
     {
         for (int i = 0; i < Count; i++)